H0llyW00dzZ/cidr/README.md

 ## Installation

+> [!NOTE]
+> This requires `go1.22.1+`.
+The reason it's not supported on older versions
+> is because `go1.22+` supports range over integers.
+If you're advanced in Go, you can easily perform mass checking using multiple goroutines or a single goroutine.

 To install the `cidr` package, you need to have Go installed on your machine.
 Use the following go get command to retrieve the package:

 ```sh